Loading...

 Portion Control

-Drink a glass of water before your meal to help regulate digestion and prevent overeating.
+Drink a glass of water before the meal to improve digestion and reduce the likelihood of overeating.

 healthspan-mbl